jenkinsci/pipeline-plugin/COMPATIBILITY.md

 ## Custom steps

-Plugins can also implement custom pipeline steps with specialized behavior.
+Plugins can also implement custom Pipeline steps with specialized behavior.
 See [here](step-api/README.md) for more.

 ## Historical background